mihasm/news-globe/README.md

 ## Architecture

-- **Connectors**: Unified connectors for GDELT, GDACS, USGS, Telegram, Mastodon, RSS.
+- **Connectors**: Unified connectors for GDELT, Telegram, Mastodon, RSS.
 Managed by the supervisor service.
+- **Direct API Endpoints**: GDACS and USGS data fetched directly from official sources by the frontend.
 - **Services**:
   - **API Server**: REST endpoints for data access and configuration
   - **Supervisor**: Orchestrates data collection from all connectors